 Salt: Use sea salt or kosher salt for the best results.
 You may need to adjust your measurements if you use teaspoons, but the gram measures will be the same.

-TIP: Keep your ingredients and dough cold so that the butter doesn’t melt before the scones are baked.
+Keep your ingredients and dough cold so that the butter doesn’t melt before the scones are baked.

 Add-ins

 This is a basic scone recipe without any fillings or add-ins.
-I took inspiration for this recipe from Irish Scones, which are traditionally left plain or with dried currants.
-They serve as a blank canvas for delicious toppings like cream, fruit preserves and butter (maybe all three).
+I took inspiration for this recipe from Irish Scones, which are traditionally made plain or with dried currants.

 Step-by-step Guide